 When the fly trap becomes full of flies, you throw it away and make another one, or two, or three!

 Note: If larger biting flies are more of a problem in your area, use this homemade deer fly trap instead.

 The only supplies you need to make your fly trap are a clean, empty 2-liter plastic soda bottle, some heavy duty packing tape, and some bait.
 Rotting potatoes work really well for my farmer.
 The pictures included with the steps show how quickly you can make your homemade fly trap.

 - Cut an empty 2-liter soda bottle in two.
 The bottom half should be larger than the top.
 Making the cut about 1/4 – 1/3 of the way down the bottle works well (see photo below).

 - Remove the cap from the top of the bottle and turn it upside down.
 Place a few pieces of cut up, rotting produce in the bottom half of the bottle and then, place the upside down, open end of the bottle inside the bottom half (see photo).

 - Tape the two halves of the bottle together so they stay secure.

-Note that the better the bait, the more effective the fly trap will be.
+Note that the better the bait, the more effective these fly traps will be.
 Here in Florida, potatoes that are soft and starting to rot work extremely well.
 Any type of decomposing fruit or vegetable would work too – you can try different ones and see which attract flies in your locality most effectively.

-Because you are using rotting food to attract and trap the flies, make sure you place the fly trap in a place where the smell won’t bother you or the neighbors.
+Because you are using rotting food to attract and trap the flies, make sure you place the homemade fly trap in a place where the smell won’t bother you or the neighbors.
 The trick is to put it in a place close enough to attract the flies away from the area you are trying to keep fly free, but far enough away so you don’t smell or see it.
 In my experience, the trap will attract flies from a radius of about 50-100 feet/ 15-30 meters.